GRAPHIC-Nasdaq hits record high as U.S. recession becomes official

 By Noel Randewich

-June 8 (Reuters) - Surging technology and communications stocks have put the Nasdaq on the cusp of confirming that it is in a new bull market just 16 weeks after coronavirus fears smashed stocks and threw the U.S. economy into recession.
+June 8 (Reuters) - On the same day that the Nasdaq marked a new bull market, the U.S. economy was officially declared to be in a recession.
+The two milestones on Monday illustrate how an 11-week surge in stocks has occurred despite widespread economic devastation fueled by the coronavirus pandemic.

-The Nasdaq .IXIC was up 0.8% in afternoon trade on Monday, and if it finishes at that level, it will have exceeded its previous record high close on Feb.
+Driven higher in recent months by surging technology and communications stocks, the Nasdaq .IXIC closed up 0.8% on Monday at 9,924.75 points, exceeding its previous record high on Feb.
 19, just before fears of the coronavirus ended its 11-year bull market.

+Stocks added to gains late in the session after the U.S. Federal Reserve eased the terms of its "Main Street" lending program.

 The index's 44% climb from its March 23 low stands in contrast to sharp deteriorations in gross domestic product and other economic indicators as a result of nationwide lockdowns, which are now easing.